ellisonbg/py4science/book/whirlwind_tour.rst

    In [382]: hist(fat, 20, normed=True);

    # the mean and standard deviation are used to compute the
-   # analytical best-fit gaussian density
+   # analytical best-fit Gaussian density
    In [383]: mu = fat.mean()

    In [384]: sigma = fat.std()